javierlopezdeancos/cuoore-elements/README.md

 ## Understand this workspace

-Run `nx graph` to see a diagram of the dependencies of the projects.
+Run `npm run graph` to see a diagram of the dependencies of the projects.